elvanja/jenkins-gitlab-hook-plugin/README.md

 ## Logging

-In case you might wan't to inspect hook triggering (e.g. to check payload data), you can setup logging in Jenkins as [usual](https://wiki.jenkins-ci.org/display/JENKINS/Logging).<br/>
+In case you might want to inspect hook triggering (e.g. to check payload data), you can setup logging in Jenkins as [usual](https://wiki.jenkins-ci.org/display/JENKINS/Logging).<br/>
 Just add a new logger for **Class** (this is because of JRuby internals).

 ## Contributing